Split Pea Soup is a classic leftover ham recipe that we make every year! A perfect way to use up your ham and makes great leftovers!

 Recipe FAQs

-- Storage: Ham and Split pea soup last for about a week in the fridge (covered in an airtight container) or you can freeze it for up to 3-4 months.
+- Freezing Soup: you can store in a freezer-safe container for up to 3-4 months.
+Make sure you leave room for the soup to expand as it freezes.
 To thaw, simply place the frozen soup in the fridge overnight.
 Alternatively, you can place your frozen soup in a large saucepan and very slowly warm up on the stove-top.

 Made this recipe and loved it?!
 We would love it if you would take a minute and leave a star rating and review – it is also helpful if you made any substitutions or changes to the recipe to share that as well.
 THANK YOU!